jkerai1/ImpTemplate/README.md

 # Useful Notes:

-Program works in Juypter notebook
+Program works in Juypter notebook quite well

+ctrl + c interrupts python terminal but ctrl shift c (copying as raw text) does not

 To paste as plain text is ctrl shift v to Teams

-Use ctrl + c to interrupt python terminal

 f.close() - closes file in case u need to delete the .txt